danchoi/soywiki/README.markdown

 that link in to it, press `,M`.
 If there is only one page that links in, you'll be taken there automatically.

-* `,o` opens the first web hyperlink on or after the cursor
+* `,o` opens the first web hyperlink on or after the cursor in the default external web browser
+* `,O` opens the first web hyperlink on or after the cursor in Vim using `netrw`

 `,o` opens the next hyperlink on or after the cursor.
 These are the URLs that begin with http:// or https://.
 You can also use `ENTER` when the